Comprehensive Care for ED

 - Diabetes -- between 35% and 50% of men with diabetes experience ED

-- Medications - variety of prescription drugs, including medications for blood pressure, anxiety, and depression
+- Medications - a variety of prescription drugs, including medications for blood pressure, anxiety, and depression

 - Hormonal imbalances